-Prior to starting the preceptorship experience, you will call you preceptor to introduce yourself.
+When you are told the name of the preceptor, you will call you preceptor to introduce yourself.
 In addition to the phone call, you may wish to meet before the first clinical day to get to know each other.
-You will have a letter for your preceptor that outlines your abilities and experiences in nursing as well has your learning needs.
-It would be useful to discuss your decision-making model with your preceptor prior to the start of the preceptorship.
+You will have a letter for your preceptor that outlines your abilities and experiences in nursing as well has your resume and a brief description of your learning needs.
+Also, it would be useful to discuss your decision-making model with your preceptor prior to the start of the preceptorship.
+You will also have a letter from your instructor to give to the preceptor.
+It includes information about instructor contact and how to get started with students.